Music Multi-Year Operating

 - produce a minimum of three self-presented concerts with different repertoire in each season (self-presented means that the choral organization takes responsibility for planning, production and ticket selling).

-- produce a minimum of two operas per season, for companies mandated to present standard repertoire, or undertake workshops with public performances, for companies dedicated to new work development.
+- produce a minimum of two operas per season, for companies mandated to present standard repertoire, or undertake workshops, for companies dedicated to new work development.

-First-time applicants to the Multi-Year Operating program (i.e. organizations that did not receive multi-year funding last year) must speak to Music Officer Christy DiFelice prior to completing an application form to confirm that they are eligible to apply.
+First-time applicants to the Multi-Year Operating program (i.e. organizations that did not receive multi-year funding last year) must speak to Music Program Manager Christy DiFelice prior to completing an application form to confirm that they are eligible to apply.